 If you suspect over-training to be the cause of your plateau, then the best thing to do is take a rest.
 Taking a few days off from weight loss training might be exactly what you need.
 When you do start up again, add a few new toning moves.
 Try a new form of cardio exercise, etc. Plateaus can also come from adaptation- the body adapts to your new workout routine and no longer has any “response”.
 It’s become accustomed to it.

-But now that you know all this, you know, too that you can avoid these pitfalls and therefore, succeed a bit faster and much more efficiently!
+But now that you know all this, you know, too that you can avoid these diet pitfalls and fitness plateaus.
+Hopefully now you can succeed a bit faster and much more efficiently!